Skip to content

 Method 5: Ansible Automated Deployment

-Best for: Managing multiple Oracle servers, standardized deployments, infrastructure as code
+Best for: Managing multiple Oracle servers, standardized deployments, infrastructure as code.

 # playbook: deploy-oradba.yml